threefoldfoundation/www_threefold_io/content/newsroom/introducing_ownphone/index.md

 ### **Already Pre-ordered a 3Phone?**

 You’re first in line to get the OwnPhone!
 Future features like 3Bot and 3AI will be available as free upgrades as they are released.
-Stay tuned as we’ll send more info via email in the coming days – and we invite you to attend the launch event to learn more.
+Stay tuned as we’ll send more info / context via email in the coming days – and we invite you to attend the launch event or watch the recording to learn more.

 ### **Join the Launch Event**